NMautoverse/NMcalc/README.md

 # NMcalc
-Basic calculations for pharmacometrics
+This R package contains functions for basic calculations in pharmacometrics.